Are there examples of resurrection in the Old Testament?

 Thus says the Lord: I am going to open your graves, and bring you up from your graves, O my people; and I will bring you back to the land of Israel (v.
 12).

 Death isn’t physical but metaphorical.
 The dry bones represent Israel in exile (the grave).
-Where in exile?
+Where is exile?
 In Babylon, which is in the east (thank you for holding that thought).

-To be in exile, in the east, outside of the land of Canaan, is death.
+To be in exile, in the east, outside the land of Canaan, is death.
 To be in the land is life.
-The Adam story is 2-chapter summary of Israel’s national plight.
+The Adam story is a 2-chapter summary of Israel’s national plight.

 So now we finally get to the resurrection part of all this.